JustinScottJenecke/cput-assignment2/README.md

 # cput-assignment2
-Assignment on data structures, software development infrastructure and test driven development
+Assignment on data structures, software development infrastructure and test driven development and practice using the Collections Interface in Java.

 ## Technologies:
    - Java